-The Persian language Program in the Department of Asian Studies provides language courses for heritage and non-heritage speakers, as well as courses in Iranian studies, where it dives deep into the historical and socio-cultural impact of the country.
+The Persian language program at the University of British Columbia offers courses at different levels of proficiency for learning to speak, read, and write in Persian/Farsi and to develop Persianate cultural awareness as well as courses in Iranian studies, where it dives deep into the historical and socio-cultural impact of the country.

 Spoken today primarily in Iran, Afghanistan, and Tajikistan, Persian was historically more widely understood in an area ranging from the Middle East to India and exerted a strong influence on languages such as Hindi, Urdu, and Punjabi.
 Persian culture, religion and literature has had an extraordinary impact on Central, Southern and Western Asia as well as other cultures globally.

 The Persian program is comprised of those interested in classical and modern Persian language and culture, professionals who need to communicate in Persian in their jobs, and heritage learners (individuals who have familial or cultural ties with Persian-Speaking countries who would like to know more about their own language and culture).
 To address the needs of such a diverse body of students the Persian language program offers two streams, heritage and non-heritage, as well as regular proficiency, and placement tests.